In 1992, a nationwide ban on sports betting called the Professional and Amateur Sports Protection Act or PASPA was passed.

 This ban included esports.
 It would continue to ban betting on sports and esports until May of 2018.

 Since then, individual states received the right to ban sports and esports betting at their own discretion.
-The results have been significant.
+The gambling and betting results have been significant entering 2022.

 Esports betting has exploded across the country with the exception of some state restrictions.
 With gambling laws relaxed across the country, betting esports could unlock significant entrepreneurial opportunities.
 Read on to learn more.

 Esports is a new industry with a short history of significant growth.

 The numbers speak for themselves.
 In 2018, wagers would reach a total of $7 billion and this was expected to triple by 2024.

 This is good news for the individual fans wondering how much they can actually make with betting.

 The industry is contingent upon viewership and this ultimately affects bet stock.
 Viewership is expected to reach 600 million people globally in 2024.